• Skip to primary navigation

 🍴Serving Suggestions

-It can also be used as a cucumber yogurt sauce which is perfect with fritters, open faced herb omelette, or part of a wider spread called mezze.
+It can also be used as a cucumber yogurt sauce which is perfect with an open faced herb omelette, or tofu scramble with potatoes or part of a wider spread called mezze.

 🥘Related recipes